anandkshitiz/anandkshitiz.github.io/_posts/2019-12-22-amazon-ecs.md

 ## Containers - Overview

+Imagine a scenario where an application needs to run in different environments.
+In order for this application to run successfully its dependency with correct version needs to be installed in every environment.

+<img src="{{ site.baseurl }}/assets/img/Container-Overview-1.png"
+     style=" float: center;
+    width: 500px;
+    height: 500px;
+    display: block;
+    margin-left: auto;
+    margin-right: auto;" />

 A container is a standard unit of software that packages up code and all its dependencies; so the application runs quickly and reliably from one computing environment to another.

-<img src="{{ site.baseurl }}/assets/img/Container-Overview-1.png"
-     style="float: left; margin-right: 10px;" />

 ## Container Orchestration
 ## Amazon ECS - Very High Level